cakephp/docs/en/views/json-and-xml-views.rst

 The ``_serialize`` key is a special view variable that indicates which other view variable(s) should be serialized when using a data view.
-This lets you skip defining view files for your controller actions if you don't need to do any custom formatting before your data is converted into json/xml.
+This lets you skip defining template files for your controller actions if you don't need to do any custom formatting before your data is converted into json/xml.

-If you need to do any formatting or manipulation of your view variables before generating the response, you should use view files.
+If you need to do any formatting or manipulation of your view variables before generating the response, you should use template files.
 The value of ``_serialize`` can be either a string or an array of view variables to serialize::

     namespace App\Controller;